 If your Wi-Fi keeps dropping out unexpectedly, the first thing to do is run a health check to see if there are any problems with your line.
-Then take a look at our tips below for getting a more stable broadband connection.
+If there's no concerns with your line, then take a look at our tips below for getting a more stable broadband connection.

-New to TalkTalk or just upgraded to fibre? your line will go through a stabilisation period which can last up to two weeks.
+New to TalkTalk or just upgraded to fibre?
+Your line will go through a stabilisation period which can last up to 10 days.
 It's normal to experience varying speeds and occasional drops in your connection during this time.

-Some devices can use up bandwidth without you knowing by scheduling software updates, running apps in the background and backing up photos to the cloud.
+Some devices can use up bandwidth without you knowing: They do this by scheduling software updates, running apps in the background and backing up photos to the cloud.

 If you feel like your broadband isn’t keeping up, try taking a few devices offline to free up your connection.
 You might also want to think about swapping to a package that better suits your needs.

 If this doesn’t help, check your router’s wires to make sure they haven't been knocked out of place or become loose.
 You should also check your main phone socket to make sure your router is set up correctly.

 We send important software updates to your router throughout the day and night.
 Switching your router off when you go to bed or when you're out means it can't receive our updates which can cause issues with your broadband.

-If your Wi-Fi drops when you’re far away from your router, take a look at how you can improve your Wi-Fi range on the next slide.
+If your Wi-Fi drops when you’re far away from your router, take a look at the next slide to find out how you can improve your Wi-Fi range.

 If the issue continues no matter what the distance is between your device and router, check to see if you have the same problem on other devices.
 If your other devices are working normally, then the issue could be to do with your device rather than your router.
 In this case, you should get in touch with your device’s manufacturer.